GeoNet/fdsn/README.md

 ## fdsn-quake-consumer

-Receives notifications for SeisComPML (SC3ML) event data uploads to S3 and posts the SC3ML to the fdsn-ws event service.
+Receives notifications for SeisComPML (SC3ML) event data uploads to S3 and stores the SC3ML in the DB.

+The following versions of SC3ML can be handled (there is no difference between the quake content for these versions but they are handled with separate XSLT to be consistent with upstream changes):

+* 0.7
+* 0.8
+* 0.9

+The only version of QuakeML created and stored is 1.2

 ## fdsn-ws-event-loader